MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 * Allow users to present that content onto the meeting stage via the Share to Stage APIs.
 * Notify users of shared content via link unfurling.-->

-## Embed a Share to Teams button
+## Embed Share to Teams

-There are two methods by which you can embed a Share to Teams button on your webpage.
+There are two methods by which you can embed Share to Teams on your webpage.
 Based on the control you want on the Share to Teams button, you can use one of the following methods:

 # [Method 1](#tab/method-1)

-This method shows the simple and basic way to embed Share to Teams button where you can customize the button and its functionality based on your requirements.
+This method shows the simple and basic way to embed Share to Teams where you can customize the button and its functionality based on your requirements.

 1. Add the `launcher.js` script on your webpage.